 The anti-inflammatory effects of krill oil have been confirmed by researchers time and time again in clinical trials.
 Krill oil can lower levels of inflammatory cytokines in the blood.

-One study, in particular, found that not only could krill oil reduce severe chronic inflammation and pain of arthritis as effectively as pain medications, but it was found to be more effective.
+One study, in particular, found that not only could krill oil reduce severe chronic inflammation, joint pain, and pain of rheumatoid arthritis as effectively as pain medications, but it was found to be more effective.

 8) Improves mood

 Eicosapentaenoic acid, one of the key compounds found in krill oil, is influential in the mood.
 Several meta-analysis research studies have confirmed the benefits of krill oil in major depressive disorder, as well as in bipolar disorder.